lklots/waimeachess/index.markdown

 title: Waimea Chess Club
 ---

-{% include_relative announce.html title="Club Meetup" content="Please check back in August for new club meetup time." %}
+{% include_relative announce.html title="Club Update" content="The club is no longer meeting.
+It was a pleasure to have the club going for a while.
+If you're interested in hosting future meetings, please contact contact@waimeachess.com." %}

 <center>
   <img src="/assets/img/welcome.webp" alt="drawing" width="400" />
 </center>

-Welcome to the Waimea Chess Club [located](/location) on the Island of Hawai'i.
-The club is just getting started and we'd love for you to be a part of it!
-Please don't hesitate to [contact us](mailto:contact@waimeachess.com) about events and happenings.
+Welcome to the Waimea Chess Club, located on the Island of Hawai'i.
+Although we are no longer meeting, we appreciate the great times we shared.
+If you'd like to host future meetings, please [email us](mailto:contact@waimeachess.com).